johnridesabike/bikewalklife/posts/2021/02/ny-times-takes-an-interest-against-electric-cars-on-the-basis-that-they-re-still-cars.md

 - electric cars
 - greenwashing
 - SUV
+excerpt: >
+  The New York Times published an opinion article by Farhad Manjoo, There’s One Big Problem With Electric Cars, and He cuts right to the chase on the first
+  line: “They’re still cars.
+Technology can’t cure America of its addiction to the automobile.”

 ---
 The New York Times published an opinion article by Farhad Manjoo, [There’s One Big Problem With Electric Cars](https://www.nytimes.com/2021/02/18/opinion/electric-cars-SUV.html?smid=tw-share), and He cuts right to the chase on the first line: “They’re still cars.
 Technology can’t cure America of its addiction to the automobile.”